SonyCSLParis/music-inpainting-ts/README.md

 ![alt text](nonoto_logo.png)

+NONOTO is an interactive interface for symbolic sheet music generation and transformation by inpainting.

 NOTONO is an A.I.-powered sound editor.
 It allows users to edit sound in a graphical, Paint-like approach.

-NONOTO is distributed as an [Electron](https://electronjs.org/) app and as a web application.
+NONOTO and NOTONO are distributed as an [Electron](https://electronjs.org/) app and as a web application.

 ## Installation